omrawaley/geometry-calculators/README.md

 ## For C++

-The fastest so far, I think.
+The fastest so far, I think!

-`cd` into the directory with the `calculator` executable and run `./calculator` in your command line!
+`cd` into `CylinderCalculator` and run `./calculator` in your command line!

+Makefile is included and to recompile `cd` into `CylinderCalculator` and run `make calculator` in your command line!